 And many more.

 Are my investments safe?
 No

-All these platforms are regulated by their local financial authorities and they do offer some protection for their investors and borrowers.
+All these platforms are regulated to some degree by their local financial authorities and they do offer some protection for their investors and borrowers.

-But, as opposed to keeping your money in a bank account, there’s a lot more risk involved when you venture in the p2p lending world.
+But, as opposed to keeping your money in a bank account, there’s a lot more risk involved when you venture into the p2p lending world.

 The bank accounts are typically covered by a protection plan up to a certain amount.
 European bank accounts are covered up to 100.000 EUR.
 If the bank you keep your money in goes bankrupt, you’ll get your funds back from a special fund designed for this type of situation.

-Even stock trading platforms have some protection mechanism for investors.
+Even stock trading platforms have some protection mechanisms for investors.
 Degiro, for example, has a protection fund that covers your investments up to 20.000 EUR in the event they go bankrupt.